WedsonTavares/WedsonTavares/README.md

 - 👋 Hi, I’m @WedsonTavares
-- 👀 I’m interested in technology.
+- 👀 I'm a technology student.
 - 🌱 I’m currently learning Python end JavaScript language.
 - 💞️ I’m looking to collaborate on tecnology evolution.
 - 📫 How to reach me [linkedin.com/in/wedson-tavares.](https://www.linkedin.com/in/wedsontavares/)